joshmurr/react-presentation/README.md

 ![Screenshot](screenshot.png)

-As it stands, to present online using Blackboard, I'm overlaying webcam footage over a application capture in OBS, streaming this to another window (I think OBS calls it a _projection_) and then telling Blackboard to share that window..
-The reasoning behind this is to cut out the middle man and just share straight to Blackboard.
+This was originally made as a solution to teaching online via some software called Blackboard which is used in higher education.
+I found it frustrating that you can _either_ share your webcam _or_ your screen.
+Being able to see the presenter during a presentation makes the whole experience much more enjoyable, IMO, so this was an answer to that problem.

-I'm going to the effort to run the webcam footage through a WebGL program just so I can mess with it in a shader if I want to.
-Maybe have a blur/pixelate filter if I'm away-from-keyboard.
+The webcam input is run through a WebGL layer to allow me to mess with it if I want to.

-This is very much for personal use so the code is a bit of a mess.
+It would be nice one day to have theme presets, but at the moment it's all hard coded.